About this listing

 Please be respectful of the space and refrain from smoking in the house.

 Take your shoes off in the mudroom and leave everything that was there when you arrived and we'll be all good!
 Bring slippers if you have them.
-It is helpful if you strip the beds used and leave bedding and towels in the laundry room on your way out.
+Strip the beds used and leave sheets and towels in the laundry room on your way out.
 Have fun and enjoy your stay in the great Adirondacks!

 Check-in and check-out is flexible if there is no one else before or after.